CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 apply to speak at them,
 track your applications,
 and a few basic public speaking tips.

+- **_Tame Two Tedious Tasks Together, with Doctests_**{:class="big"},
+on the benefits, limitations, and how-to, of doctests (tests built into the documentation), as commonly used in [Python](https://docs.python.org/3/library/doctest.html){:rel="nofollow" target="_new"}
+or
+[Elixir](https://hexdocs.pm/ex_unit/1.13/ExUnit.DocTest.html){:rel="nofollow" target="_new"}.&nbsp;
+(This is intended to be a lightning talk of about ten minutes, for either language.&nbsp;
+I might be able to chop it down to five if needed, or stretch it out to fifteen or so by including both languages.&nbsp;
+Maybe even twenty with examples from additional languages, but I think that would get boring.)

 I also have some five-minute "lightning" talks prepared: